resync/resync/docs/pypi_upload.md

     python setup.py sdist upload
     ```

-10. Then check on PyPI at https://pypi.python.org/pypi/resync
+10. Then check on PyPI at <https://pypi.python.org/pypi/resync>
-11. Finally, back on dev branch start new version number by editing resync/_version.py and CHANGES.md
+11. Finally, back on `develop` branch start new version number by editing `resync/_version.py` and `CHANGES.md`